-- Observe and participate in the evaluation and management of all patients encountered on this Reproductive Endocrine service.
-Participate in all aspects of the care of the Reproductive Endocrine patient, to the degree allowable on the service. - 2.
-Demonstrate the ability to perform and record an osteopathic structural examination on a patient and document such using acceptable osteopathic terminology if the opportunity presents on this service). - 3.
-Interact with patients and their families in a respectful, sensitive, and ethical manner. - 4.
-Interact with members of the team, patient care units and ambulatory clinic personnel in a respectful, responsible, and professional manner. - 5.
-To review the Entrustable Professional Activities and Osteopathic Core Competencies located on D2L under the additional information module.
+- 1. Observe and participate in the perioperative (pre/intra/post) management of patients requiring surgery with emphasis on analgesic strategies. - 2.
+Demonstrate the ability to appropriately evaluate and communicate intra/post-operative analgesic options and management of patients. - 3.
+Demonstrate the ability to perform and record an osteopathic structural examination on a surgical patient and document such using acceptable osteopathic terminology. - 4.
+Interact with patients and their families in a respectful, sensitive, and ethical manner. - 5.
+Interact with members of the team, patient care units and ambulatory clinic personnel in a respectful, responsible, and professional manner.